 Wood BBQ Pellet Grills are a great way to prepare food using wood BBQ pellets as a fuel source — but did you know you can also use BBQ pellets with any grill?
 Learn how to use wood BBQ pellets with any grill using these simple tips.

 It’s easy to use Lumber Jack BBQ Pellets to add smoke to any food, whether you have a gas grill, electric grill, charcoal grill, Kamado grill, or any other type of outdoor grill.
-Our 2LB and 5LB bag sizes are perfect for this!
+Our smaller 2lb bags are perfect for this!